Underwater-Robotic-System/Build-Instructions/README.md

 ### Part Five: Connect sensors to the frame

-Attach the camera using the PVC TODO:
+- Attach the camera to the ROV frame using PVC and hot glue.
+We put the camera on the front side of the vehicle.

 ### Part Six: Extract the data to CSV file